 Four rugged canyons, a rich coastal wetland

-The Martin Griffin Preserve of Audubon Canyon Ranch is 1,000 acres of former dairy ranch in West Marin protected in perpetuity as a wildlife sanctuary.
+ACR’s Martin Griffin Preserve encompasses 1,000 acres in West Marin, protected in perpetuity since 1962 as a wildlife sanctuary.

 Operating for many years as a family-run dairy ranch, the land is now protected in perpetuity thanks to the stalwart conservation efforts in the early 1960s of L. Martin 'Marty' Griffin, M.D. (then president of the Marin Chapter of the National Audubon Society), Aileen Pierson, Stan Picher, and other dedicated volunteers.